RobWiederstein/my-hugo-blog/content/recipe/waldorf-salad/recipe.md

 ---
 title: 'Waldorf Salad Redux'
+cook: 'Rob Wiederstein'
 date: '2021-02-11'
-cook: 'Rob Wiederstein'
-source: 'unknown'
-meal:  'salad'
-time: "20"
+layout: layouts/recipe/single.html
 draft: false
-layout: layouts/recipe/single.html
-vegetarian: true
 image: image/food.jpg
 caption: Apples
-summary: 'This is a family favorite that, unbelievalby, used to made with mayonnaise.
-We buy a lot of apples that go uneaten so toward the end of the week, I often make this to get rid of the leftover apples.'
+summary: 'This is a family favorite that, unbelievably, used to made with mayonnaise.
+We buy a lot of apples that go uneaten.
+Toward the end of the week, I often make this to get rid of the leftover apples.'
+categories:
+  - recipe
+  - Salad
+tags:
+  -vegetarian
+source: 'unknown'
+time: "20"
+meal:  'salad'
 ---

 This is a family favorite that, unbelievalby, used to made with mayonnaise.
 We buy a lot of apples that go uneaten so toward he end of the week, I often make this to get rid of the leftover apples.